christophergandrud/Rep-Res-Book/StylisticConventions.md

 %% Stylistic Conventions for Reproducible Research with R and RStudio

+I use the following conventions throughout this book to format computer code and actions:

 - Abstract Variables

 Abstract variables, i.e. variables that do not represent specific objects in an example, are in `ALL CAPS TYPWRITER TEXT`.